Do you know what anxiety feels like?

 I cannot stress this enough.

-Here are 5 very important things to focus on when managing your anxiety.
+Here are five very important things to focus on when managing your anxiety.

-This means to get proper sleep every night.
+This means getting proper sleep every night.
 If you are not getting enough sleep, it is a sure-fire way to heighten the symptoms from your anxiety.
 It is imperative to get sufficient rest.